splynx/docs/files/en/customer_management/customer_billing/customer_billing.md

 <icon class="image-icon">![image](information.png)</icon> **NOTE:**

-- a `Partially paid` status does not apply to the `Overdue` invoice;
+- the `Partially paid` status does not apply to the `Overdue` invoice;

--  if a customer has several `Unpaid` invoices and payment is received, the invoices will be paid in the order of their creation.
+-  if a customer has several `Unpaid` invoices and payment is received, the **invoices will be paid in the order of their creation**.

 ---